 3

 Gently mix and pull apart the dough.
-Once most of the dough has come together, scoop it up and let it fall through your hands, breaking up any large pieces.
+Once most of the scone dough has come together, scoop it up and let it fall through your hands, breaking up any large pieces.

 This ensures every inch of the flour is hydrated for a moist texture!